Dimercel/listopia/README.md

 #### partition `(pred list)`

-The partition function takes a predicate a list and returns the pair of lists of elements which do and do not satisfy the predicate, respectively; i.e.,
+The `partition` function takes a predicate a LIST and returns the pair of lists of elements which do and do not satisfy the predicate, respectively; i.e.,

 ```common-lisp
 (partition #'numberp '(:foo 1 :bar 2)) ;; => '((1 2) (:foo :bar))